fustilio/myna-parser-mnast/docs/myna-guide.md

-# Myna Parsing Library: LLM Essential Guide
+# Myna Parsing Library: Essential Guide

 ## Table of Contents
 1. What is Myna?